-Figure 13 A schematic overview of the principal wiring pattern of the turtle cortex.
+FIGURE 8.13 A schematic overview of the principal wiring pattern of the turtle cortex.
 Sensory afferents enter layer 1 (L1) and loosely contact apical dendrites of principal neurons that have their somata in layer 2.
 Inhibitory interneurons of the feedforward type (FF) also receive massive input from sensory afferents and synapse onto the dendrites of principal neurons.
 These principal neurons receive recurrent excitation from other principal neurons (associational connectivity) and feedback inhibition (FB) from interneurons of layers 2 and 3 that are excited by principal neuron output along the intracortical/corticofugal path.
 Modified from Fournier, J., Müller, C.M., Laurent, G., 2015.
 Looking for the roots of cortical sensory computation in three-layered cortices.
 Curr.
 Opin.
 Neurobiol.
 31, 119-126.

-of the turtle cortex were not successful (Mazurskaya, 1973).
+conceivable that coding should not occur by means of topographic maps but by nontopographically organized ensembles of neurons (Fournier et al., 2015; Naumann et al., 2015).
+Indeed, attempts to discover topography of the visual field in the visual aspects of the turtle cortex were not successful (Mazurskaya, 1973).
 If this holds, the implication would be both important and unexpected.
 First, it would be important since it would speak against a functional similarity in the coding properties of mammalian isocortex and reptilian dorsal cortex.
 Second, it would be unexpected since a nontopographical coding is conceivable for a stimulus-like odor but would be surprising for vision, in which an inherent topographic order is physically provided.
 In any case, the described attempts to use the architectural similarities between the mammalian CPi and the turtle dorsal cortex as point of explorative departure provides a novel and rich approach to understand the functional properties of the reptilian pallium.

-1.09.3.3.2.2 The Reptilian Dorsal Ventricular Ridge
+8.3.3.2.2 The Reptilian Dorsal Ventricular Ridge

 The DVR is a massive nuclear brain structure that is positioned below and lateral to the lateral ventricle.
 It is usually divided into a much larger anterior (ADVR) and a smaller posterior (PDVR) component.
-The ADVR receives thalamic sensory input via the lateral forebrain bundle and can be further subdivided into three longitudinal slabs that receive different types of sensory input (ten Don-kelaar, 1998).
+The ADVR receives thalamic sensory input via the lateral forebrain bundle and can be further subdivided into three longitudinal slabs that receive different types of sensory input (ten Donkelaar, 1998).
 From lateral to medial, these slabs represent the termination areas of visual, somatosensory, and auditory pathways.
-They will be discussed in greater detail in Sections 1.09.4.1-1.09.4.3.
+They will be discussed in greater detail in Sections 8.4.1-8.4.3.

-As outlined in Section 1.09.3.2.1, rattlesnakes and some other snake species possess a thermal pit below their nasal cavity with which they can detect the heat landscape in front of them.
+As outlined in Section 8.3.2.1, rattlesnakes and some other snake species possess a thermal pit below their nasal cavity with which they can detect the heat landscape in front of them.
 This information is fed into the deep layers of the optic tectum via a branch of the ascending trigeminal system.
 Some of the deep tectal neurons respond to both infrared and visual input.
 These bimodal tectal neurons project to the thalamic Rt which projects to the lateral sector of the ADVR (Berson and Hartline, 1988).
 Single units in this area also evince visual/infrared response properties (Berson and Hartline, 1988).
 These findings demonstrate two interesting principles.
 First, despite a large variability in body structures and ecological specializations, sauropsids share a common basic neural bauplan that is evident even in pathways that transport idiosyncratic and highly specialized "unusual" sensory information.
 In the case of rattlesnakes, infrared sensing is processed along a pathway that exists from snakes to birds across all sauropsids.
 Second, this commonality is achieved by the incorporation of these special sensory senses into pathways of the "classic" senses.
 For infrared vision, the trigeminal system merges with the tectofugal visual pathway to transport vision from deep blue to infrared.